This document tracks downstream implementations and integrations of Gateway API and provides status and resource references for them.

 v1alpha2 version of the specification for its Apache APISIX Ingress Controller.

 Cilium is an eBPF-based networking, observability and security solution for Kubernetes and other networking environments.
 It includes Cilium Service Mesh, a highly efficient mesh data plane that can be run in sidecarless mode to dramatically improve performance, and avoid the operational complexity of sidecars.
 Cilium also supports the sidecar proxy model, offering choice to users.
-Cilium is working on a Gateway API implementation.
+As of Cilium 1.13, Cilium supports Gateway API, passing conformance for v0.5.1.

 Cilium is open source and is a CNCF incubation project.